Operational Runbook: Using Cycles Runtime Events

 dedup_key: event.scope + event.event_type

 custom_details: event payloadThe dedup_key is essential.
-Without it, repeated budget.exhausted events for the same scope will create page storms.
-With it, PagerDuty groups them into one incident that acknowledges/resolves cleanly.
+Without it, at-least-once duplicate deliveries or later independent exhaustion transitions for the same scope can create page storms.
+With it, PagerDuty can group them into one incident; choose when your transformer sends resolve events so a genuinely new exhaustion can open a new incident.

 Slack (warning events):